-For another genius pie hack, check out my popular Mini Pie Crust Recipe.
-I show you how to make mini pie shells the easy way.
+For another pie hack, check out my Mini Pie Crust Recipe.
+I show you how to make mini pie shells using the back-side of a cupcake pan.

 Ingredients for Pie Crust Cookies (Pie Crust Chips)